Bi-BitArt/HarvardX-ML-Portfolio/README.md

 # HarvardX CS109: Machine Learning and AI with Python

-This repository contains my coursework, notes, and implementations from the HarvardX course *"Machine Learning and AI with Python"*.
-It is structured by section, following the course organization on edX.
+🔎 **For admissions reviewers**
+Please start with the [projects](projects/) folder.
+It contains my independent experiments beyond the HarvardX coursework.
+- [JPBoostingTest](projects/JPBoostingTest) – synthetic household vulnerability prediction inspired by
+  *Salvador (2024): "Use of Boosting Algorithms in Household-Level Poverty Measurement"*

 ## Purpose
 This portfolio is part of my preparation for applying to postgraduate programs in 2025.
 It demonstrates my understanding of core machine learning algorithms and Python-based implementation skills.

-# Highlight: Projects
+This repository also contains my step-by-step learning from the HarvardX course *"Machine Learning and AI with Python"*.

-While the course sections (Decision Trees, Bagging, Random Forest, Boosting, etc.) show my step-by-step learning,
+It is structured by section (Decision Trees, Bagging, Random Forest, Boosting, etc.).
-the **[projects/](projects/)** folder contains the most important part of this portfolio:
-my **independent experiments and applications** of machine learning methods beyond the course itself.

-If you are reviewing this repository, **start with the projects folder!**
-It demonstrates how I extended the course knowledge into original research-style work, such as:
-- [JPBoostingTest](projects/JPBoostingTest) – synthetic household vulnerability prediction inspired by
-  *Salvador (2024): "Use of Boosting Algorithms in Household-Level Poverty Measurement:
-  A Machine Learning Approach to Predict and Classify Household Wealth Quintiles in the Philippines"*

 ## Contents